J1BAnalytics/GTA-RP-/README.md

 # FiveM Custom Scripts Repository

 This repository contains custom scripts for enhancing your FiveM GTA roleplay server.
-The scripts include features for a strip club with safes, a hybrid drug lab, gang outfit variants, an enhanced vehicle spotlight accessory, modern EMS uniforms, and advanced MLOs.
+The scripts include features for a club with safes, a hybrid drug lab, gang outfit variants, an enhanced vehicle spotlight accessory, modern EMS uniforms, and advanced MLOs.

 ## Installation